 There are several factors that can cause an irregular cycle, including younger age, stress, illness, or use of hormonal birth control methods.

 A lot of women are confused about when during their cycles they can become pregnant.
 Trying to predict a time during your cycle when you can safely have sexual intercourse without fear of becoming pregnant can be all but impossible.
 The trickiest time is during ovulation.
 Although the egg lasts for only a day, sperm can last for up to 5 days.
-So, if you have had sex in the 5 days prior to ovulation, you could become pregnant.
+So, if you have had sex in the 5 days prior to or following ovulation, you could become pregnant.

 It is also a fallacy that women cannot become pregnant if they have sex during their periods.
 For example, let's say your period lasts 7 days and sperm lasts 5 days.
 If your cycle is shorter than 28 days, you have the potential for pregnancy.